Oliver Byron’s Next Performance …

 Oliver Byron firehouse, December 1940.
 The company was marking 50 years of service as a unit of the city’s firefighting forces.
 James Mion was company president that year.

-Oliver Byron, 1860s.
-He came from a family of stage actors.
-In 1915 he acted on Broadway in NYC for the last time.
-He and his wife, Kate (she died in 1920 too), were made honorary life members at fire company in North End.
+Pre-Hollywood Handsome — Oliver Byron, 1860s.
+He came from a family of stage actors and made his last NYC Broadway performance in 1915.
+He and his wife, Kate (both died in 1920), were made honorary life members at the North End fire company.

 Oliver Byron firehouse front, 2015.
 The north end section of Long Branch was once known as “Fishtown.”